dabeaz/blog/2023/three-problems.md

 >>>
 ```

 The handling of whitespace might require a bit of study.
-The key
+The key is
-is the `ws()` function that accepts a parser and creates a new
+the use of the `left()` function to accept, but discard trailing
-parser that accepts and discards any leading/trailing whitespace.
+whitespace.

 ## Example: Building a dictionary